 What Is a Rent Increase Notice?

-A rent increase letter is one provided by the landlord or property manager to notify a renter of the new rent.
+The landlord or property manager provides a rent increase letter to notify a renter of the new rent.
 This notice should include the following information:

 - Date of letter